TedHusted/awake/awake.md/awake.md

 Liam says, “As we are doing now.”

 “Exactly.
-The link is nice, but nuance is lost in translation, so we use voice as much as possible.”
+The link is nice, but nuance is lost in text, so we use voice as much as possible.”

 Liam nods and Noah continues, “The brief includes input from the